fbi-cde/crime-data-frontend/README.md

 This project is [continuously deployed](circle.yml) to [cloud.gov](https://cloud.gov) with every commit to the `master` branch.
 Right now, you can use the application at https://crime-data-explorer.fr.cloud.gov.

+### For user testing

+We have `manifest-demo.yml` for deploying any given branch/commit to another environment for conducting user testing.
+From your local machine, use the following command:

+`cf push -f manifest-demo.yml`

+The user testing app is available at https://crime-data-explorer-demo.fr.cloud.gov.

 ## Browser support

 For the MVP launch of this project (Spring 2017) we will explicitly support Chrome, Safari, IE 10+, Firefox and MS Edge.